 Fang Liu, Ph.D.

-Dr. Fang Liu received her bachelor’s degree in clinical medicine and her master’s degree in medicine from Hebei Medical University, China.
-She then earned her Ph.D. in biomedical sciences from the University of Montreal, Canada.
+Dr. Fang Liu received a bachelor’s degree in clinical medicine and a master’s degree in medicine from Hebei Medical University, China.
+She then earned a Ph.D. in biomedical sciences from the University of Montreal, Canada.
 Dr. Liu was a faculty member at the Hebei Medical University in China for approximately 10 years.
 She began working as a staff fellow in the Division of Neurotoxicology at NCTR after completing her post-doctoral training at NCTR.
 She has been actively involved in biomedical research and has been an author and co-author on more than 50 peer-reviewed scientific articles and book chapters in areas such as toxicology, molecular biology, histology and pathology, and genomics.

 Dr. Liu has been working on understanding the adverse effects of chemical exposures on the central and peripheral nervous system.
 Currently, there is public concern as to whether general anesthetics can cause adverse effects on pediatric patients.
 To support FDA’s mission to properly regulate the use of general anesthetics in young children, Dr. Liu focuses her research on understanding the effects of general anesthetics on the developing central nervous system, using various models.
 In recent years, she has employed neural stem cells which can recapitulate many important developmental procedures of the brain in vitro to study the developmental neurotoxicity of general anesthetics.